Abdullahmdshahid/Bikroy.comWebAutomation/README.md

        pytest tests
     ```
 2. For run one test case, use this commend:
-   * After tests/write the test case name, lick this:
+   * After "tests/" write the test case name, like this:
     ```sh
        pytest tests/test_01_browse_bikroyWebsite.py
     ```